varlardohaeris/emacs-archives/user42/tty-format-readme.txt

 ;; combinations after the fact.
 So the aim here is only to handle bits ;; found in real life documents.
 One moderately frequent bit not yet ;; supported is | plus = for a footnote dagger.
 ;;
+;; Functions and variables here are named either "ansi-format-..." or ;; "backspace-overstrike-...".
+It seemed like a good idea at the time to ;; have these two things in a single package (in particular since they can ;; occur together).
+Such multiple prefixing in a package is generally a bad ;; idea, but in the interests of compatibility don't want to change it now.
+;;
 ;; See also underline.el for a couple of simple functions adding or removing ;; backspace underlining.